MSU-Libraries/MARCtoEADforASpace/README.md

 Just select it and specifiy the file that you wish to process.
 Its really that simple.

+## Batch processing records in MarcEdit

+If you're like my institution, you'll have one large MARC file with all your records.
+You'll need use MarcSplit to seperate those into individual .mrc files.

+Terry Reese has a tutorial on using marcsplit and batch processing here: https://www.youtube.com/watch?v=M1J3QEyLzss

 ## Author Notes
 I've commented in the stylesheet where I made decisions and my thoughts behind them.